 Crete is Greece’s largest island – and its most populous – with a land area of 8,450 square kilometres.
 It’s roughly the same size as Cyprus and more than twice the size of Mallorca.
 Its sheer scale gives it diversity in climate, property types, scenery and lifestyle options that smaller islands simply can’t offer.
 Located roughly 100km south of the Peloponnese, Crete is far enough south for a long sun season, but still just a short hop from mainland Europe.

-Whether you’re after a rental-friendly bolthole near the beach or a countryside home for retirement, Crete has it all – including modern infrastructure, an international airport and excellent healthcare access.
+Whether you’re after a rental-friendly bolthole near the beach or a countryside home for retirement, Crete has it all – including modern infrastructure, two international airports and excellent healthcare access.

 There’s a noticeable difference between the island’s east and west.
 West Crete – particularly Chania and Rethymno – is preferred by international buyers looking for a more relaxed, authentic experience.
 In contrast, east Crete has a livelier atmosphere, with thriving tourism hubs like Agios Nikolaos, perfect for those targeting the short-term rental market or who want plenty of nightlife and activity.